-Ad valorem property taxes are levied by the governing authority of the city on behalf of the Greenville Public School District based upon an order adopted by the school board of the Greenville Public School District requesting an ad valorem tax effort in dollars.
-Since the taxes are not levied and collected by the Greenville Public School District, the revenues to be generated by the annual levies are not recognized until the taxes are actually collected by the tax levying authority.
+Ad valorem property taxes are levied by the governing authority of the city on behalf of the school district based upon an order adopted by the school board of the school district requesting an ad valorem tax effort in dollars.
+Since the taxes are not levied and collected by the school district, the revenues to be generated by the annual levies are not recognized until the taxes are actually collected by the tax levying authority.